tr-tobi/tr-tobi/README.md

 # Hi, I'm Tobi 👋:
+# 💫 About Me:
+I'm a recent university and software development bootcamp graduate from London, bursting with enthusiasm to contribute to real world projects.
+I'm all about hard work, attention to detail, and top-notch organizational skills.
+My goal is to excel in the Tech industry while honing my programming skills.

 🤔I'm currently learning C# and the .NET framework<br>🔭Looking for entry level roles in software development<br>